microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/networkaccess-reports-devicereport.md

 ---
 title: "reports: deviceReport"
-description: "Provide a report of all devices with network traffic that is captured by ZTNA."
+description: "Provide a report of all devices with network traffic that ZTNA captured."
 author: Moti-ba
 ms.localizationpriority: medium
 ms.prod: identity-and-access